indexofire/matrix_utils/README.md

-# cgmlst-matrix-tool
+# Matrix Utility

-generate matrix from chewbbaca cgmlst/wgmlst analysis
+A Matrix data from chewbbaca cgmlst/wgmlst analysis or SNVs utility.